 A man sits in his yard and wonders how things got so crazy.
 He’s a rational man…a reasonable man.
 He’s convinced he’s a good man…not prone to extravagances, not ravenous for luxuries, not one to indulge in eccentricities.
 He’s even-tempered, keeps his nose in his own business, and lives a “live-and-let-live” existence with neighbors and coworkers.
-He’s pretty much upbeat, and is quick with a smile and a handshake.
+He’s pretty much upbeat and is quick with a smile and a handshake.
 He has no enemies…the mere thought is silly.
-He obeys the law, pays his bills, registers his cars, licenses his pets, insures his property, keeps up his house and disciplines his kids.
+He obeys the law, pays his bills, registers his cars, licenses his pets, insures his property, keeps up his house, and disciplines his kids.
 So how did things get so far out of control so quickly?

 They came by to see him this morning, just after breakfast.
 They weren’t strangers.
 The faces were mostly familiar.
-Some of the younger ones had lived in the neighborhood for years.
-A few had provided services—delivered papers, mowed the lawn for a couple bucks, sold him treats and knickknacks for community fundraisers.
+Some younger ones had lived in the neighborhood for years.
+A few had provided services—delivered papers, mowed the lawn for a couple of bucks, sold him treats, and knickknacks for community fundraisers.
 But, something had changed…those familiar faces were set and stern.
 The older ones were less familiar.
 They were the ones doing most of the talking…or yelling.
 They were angry.
-They were threatening, but said he had nothing to fear…as long as he supported their cause.
-They said they were here to set things straight, make social adjustments, advance political change and establish a new order that would benefit everyone…everyone who was a part of the movement, that is.
+They were threatening but said he had nothing to fear…as long as he supported their cause.
+They said they were here to set things straight, make social adjustments, advance political change, and establish a new order that would benefit everyone…everyone who was a part of the movement, that is.
 All others were to be excluded…by force, if necessary.
 They made it clear that he was being recruited for his support.
 They would call on him later.
 “Oh, hey…nice house you have here.
 We’ll help you keep it.”

 How did things get so crazy so fast?